The Question We're Not Asking

 To design policy, you need to understand the fiscal math.
 We built an interactive model that takes a small number of inputs and produces the tax rates required to maintain economic stability as AI displacement grows.
 The inputs are deliberately simple — this is not a prediction engine but a scenario explorer.

 On the cost side, the model accounts for something often overlooked: as workers are displaced, they stop paying income and payroll taxes.
-Federal income and payroll taxes currently generate approximately $2.5 trillion per year.
-As displacement rises, this revenue base erodes — meaning the AI tax must fund not only UBI payments but also replace the vanishing tax receipts that fund the rest of government.
+Federal income and payroll taxes currently generate approximately $2.5 trillion per year at an average effective rate of roughly 25%.
+As displacement rises, this revenue base erodes — meaning the AI tax must fund not only displacement benefits but also replace the vanishing tax receipts that fund the rest of government.
 The model also allows users to specify what share of the existing $1.8 trillion annual deficit the AI tax should help address.

 The model reveals a striking nonlinearity: at low displacement, the required tax rate is modest.
 At high displacement, it becomes untenable on AI company revenue alone — signaling that the tax base must broaden.

-The model produces four layered outputs: the tax rate on AI company revenue needed to cover (1) UBI costs alone, (2) UBI plus lost tax revenue, (3) UBI plus lost tax revenue plus deficit coverage, and (4) the implied rate if you could tax all AI-generated economic value, not just AI company revenue.
+The model produces four layered outputs: the tax rate on AI company revenue needed to cover (1) displacement benefit costs alone, (2) benefit costs plus lost tax revenue, (3) the full fiscal package including deficit coverage, and (4) the implied rate if you could tax all AI-generated economic value, not just AI company revenue.
 Built-in sanity checks flag when rates exceed plausible profit margins or when the scenario simply cannot be funded through AI company taxation alone.

 What the Model Reveals